thoughtbot/shoulda-matchers/README.md

 end
 ```

-Now you can use matchers in your tests.
-For instance a model test might look
+Now you're ready to use matchers in your tests!
+For instance, you might decide
-like this:
+to add a matcher to one of your models:

 ```ruby
 class PersonTest < ActiveSupport::TestCase
   should validate_presence_of(:name)
 end
 ```

+For more of an idea of what you can use, [see the list of matchers
+below](#matchers).

 ## Matchers